hymnis/dsul-python/README.md

 To run all tests, use the `unittest` module like so: `python -m unittest` or if you only want to test a specific module: `python -m unittest tests.test_<module name>`.

+### pre-commit
+Current configuration will lint and format python code, as well as check files for strings (like "TODO") and missed git merge markings.
+Look in `.pre-commig-config.yaml` for exact order of tasks and their settings.

 ## Acknowledgements

 - `ipc` module is based on the work of Dan Krause.